-- (1) Mr. Burns' share ownership requirement will become effective April 28, 2022. - (2) Mr. Burns is not an independent director and therefore does not receive compensation for his role as a director.
-See page 81 for details of Mr. Burns' compensation.
+- (1) Mr. Burns is not an independent director and therefore does not receive compensation for his role as a director.
+See page 94 for details of Mr. Burns' compensation. - (2) Based on the higher of the value at acquisition date or fair market value at December 31, 2022 (CDN\$11.29).
+For more information on executive equity ownership, see page 74.